mileshall1/fashionai/README.md

 # fashionai
-AI fasion project, users can sumbit images or descriptions of their clothing/wardrobe
+AI fasion project, users can submit images or descriptions of their clothing/wardrobe